chantzos/__/README.md

  - an editor called ved (which is considered as alpha, as this is the first write),
    on which some operations are unsafe (like editing lines which the length is longer
-   than COLUMNS) or others like undo/redo you can't really rely on them to produce
+   than COLUMNS) or on others, like undo/redo, you can't really rely on them to produce
    accurate results.
+However all the code is written with that editor.
 			This is (mostly) a Vim clone, with some exceptions.

  - a git frontend (recent development but already usefull at this stage).
 This
    is based on git commands and not in libgit which is the wishfull intention.
 As
    such, there is an extra overhead, plus it's unsafe (security wise) to use the
    "pushupstream" command, because the password is exposed in the proccess table.
 The
    reason for this, is that I (while I can) don't want to reset the terminal state to get
-   input from standard input, as I would like to deal with the login/password stuff withing
+   input from standard input, as I would like to deal with the login/password stuff within
    the application.

 Also available, are many of the basic system commands, which mimic the behavior with
-their Gnu-coreutils counterparts, with some extensions, but of which are common to
+their Gnu-coreutils counterparts, with some extensions but of which are common to
 utilities that use them.
 Those commands are available throw a normal shell, prefixed with two underscores.